KrishnarajT/Vocabuildary/README.md

 3. clone this repo to get docker-compose-demo.yml file. edit it, put your tokens there.
 4. Run docker compose up -d, and that should be it.
+5. Add new words by adding them to words.csv, and then running `docker compose run --rm word_importer`
 # Thanks
 To chat gpt, and the wonderful library maintaners of Python telegram bot.
 And ofcourse telegram itself.